skywind3000/asynctasks.vim/README.md

 ### Internal variables

-Internal variables can be used in many ways, eg. to manage multiple building targets.
+Internal variables can be used in many ways, e.g., to manage multiple building targets.
 They are defined in the `[+]` section of `.tasks` files:

 ```ini
 [+]